ESMValGroup/ESMValTool/doc/sphinx/source/getting_started/running.rst

 Note that this command does not call Synda.
 The required data should thus be located in the directories specified in your user configuration file.
-Recall that the chapter :ref:`User configuration file <config-user>` provides an explanation of how to create your own config-user.yml file.
+Recall that the chapter :ref:`Configuring ESMValTool <config-user>` provides an explanation of how to create your own config-user.yml file.

 To get help on additional commands, please use